vercel/next.js/docs/basic-features/data-fetching/getStaticProps.md

 ---
-description: Fetch data at build time with `getStaticProps` (Static Generation) API reference.
+description: Fetch data and generate static pages with `getStaticProps`.
+Learn more about this API for data fetching in Next.js.
 ---

 # `getStaticProps`